 Each electric investor-owned utility shall ensure that the public is able to access precise locality information of potential and active deenergization event impacted service points.
-Each electric investor-owned utility shall make every reasonable effort to avoid false-negative and false-positive communications and ensure the public is able to access precise and accurate information regarding the location and duration of potential and active de-energization events and restoration efforts.
-Each electric investor-owned utility shall explain any false communications in its post event reports by citing the sources of changing data.
+Each electric investor-owned utility shall make every reasonable effort to avoid false-negative and false-positive communications.
+Additionally, each electric investor-owned utility shall make every reasonable effort to ensure the public is able to access precise and accurate information regarding the location and duration of potential and active de-energization events and restoration efforts.
+Each electric investor-owned utility shall enumerate and explain the cause of any false communications in its post event reports by citing the sources of changing data.
 Lessons learned should be incorporated in ongoing de-energization communications and notifications to increase their accuracy and effectiveness.

 All notifications to customers regarding potential or active deenergization events shall be communicated with ease of readability and comprehension as a priority.
 Each electric investor-owned utility shall proactively reach out to media and community-based organizations to ensure consistent awareness of and availability to third-parties of all messaging and map data, including application programming interfaces, that is used for de-energization events.
 The electric investor-owned utilities shall retain and utilize the expertise of emergency situation user interface and user experience professionals to ensure planned and executed communication prior to, during, and following a de-energization event minimizes public confusion.
+Whenever reasonably possible, communications shall be in the language preferred by the customer.
+Alternative communication formats should be made available for people with disabilities who may not be able to use standard forms of communication.